CurrentCoin/ecommerce-react-metamask/README.md

 Everything else is pretty straightforward.

 To my knowledge, there aren't many up to date example repos showing how to make a payment from MetaMask using Ethereum or an ERC-20 coin.
 You can consult this repo to learn how.
+You can also modify it for your own needs.

 Major libraries used are: axios, Google's Material UI, Web3, ethers, react-router-dom.